JetBrains-Research/KotlinMemoryModelResearch/litmus/litmus.md

 - [JVM does not guarantee atomicity](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html#jls-17.7)
   for `Long` and `Double`, hence we cannot guarantee it by default either.
   Still, to get a simpler model, it might be worth to actually provide atomicity for these types.
   This, however, would require some effort.
-For example, it might require to compile accesses to `Long` and `Double` variables/fields as `opaque` accesses on JVM, and as `unordered` accesses on LLVM.
+One solution might be to compile accesses to `Long` and `Double` variables/fields as `opaque` accesses on JVM, and as `unordered` accesses on LLVM.